Trist0ne/T500xVORON/README.md

 ## Why would I want this?
 * VORON TAP is far more accurate than the stock inductive Z probe, and is not prone to thermal drift.
 * TAP allows for automatic Z offset, every print, regardless of print surface.
 "Always perfect first layers"!
 * The modular design allows you to change out hotends easily, or use different hotend styles than the stock one.
+This also makes maintenance or failure recovery WAY easier.
 * The LED's on the hotend can show the current printer status, change as the printer heats up to visually show temperature, and illuminate the nozzle while printing.
 * The VORON Stealthburner allows you to use more off-the-shelf, higher quality components that are easy to obtain and replace.
-It's difficult to get replacements for Comgrow proprietary parts.
+It's difficult to get replacements for Comgrow proprietary parts (parts can take weeks to ship).
 * An additional ADXL sensor on the X axis simplifies input shaping.
 * Simplified wiring with CANBUS cuts the amount of wires running to the toolhead down to just one unified cable.
 * It just damn **looks** cooler.